-Baby's tears (Soleirolia soleirolii) is a mat-forming tropical perennial that makes for an eye-catching specimen for indoor terrariums and hanging baskets.
+Baby's tears (Soleirolia soleirolii) is a mat-forming tropical perennial with myriad tiny leaves.
+It is equally valuable as an outdoor bedding plant and as a container plant and potted indoor houseplant.
 What makes baby's tears plants so special are the myriad tiny leaves, which form a dense mat suggestive of a gnome's green paradise.
 Although baby's tears plants are easy for beginners, they require regular attention to look their best.

 A member of the nettle family (Urticaceae), baby's tears plants were first brought into the plant trade by botanist Joseph François Soleirol, who collected specimens in Corsica and is responsible for the plant's Latin name.

+Because it thrives in low-light conditions, baby's breath is especially popular as a potted indoor plant, especially in terrariums and mixed containers.
 When grown outdoors in warm climates, baby's tears are used as a mat-forming evergreen ground cover or filler plant for rock gardens.
-In colder zones, it is sometimes planted outdoors as an annual for the same purposes, since it spreads quickly.
+In colder zones, it is often planted outdoors as an annual for the same purposes, since it spreads quickly.
+This fast-growing plant is generally started from potted nursery plants in the spring.

 |Botanical Name||Soleirolia soleirolii|